 The required curriculum consists of 18 to 19 credits including core requirements, an immersive course, and a capstone experience.
 Depending upon student selection of core and capstone courses, students may need to complete additional credits.
-Two-thirds of the coursework (minimum 12 credits) must be unique to the certificate.
-For the Graduate School Certificate (GCHP) this means the credits must be in addition to the student’s home degree program; for the CBE certificate this means the unique credits may be unrestricted electives in students’ home degree programs.
+Credits may be unrestricted electives in students’ home degree programs.

-CORE (required: 10 credits): History/Theory; Practice; and Methodology.
+CORE (10 credits): History/Theory; Practice; and Methodology.
 Expected to be completed in Year 1.

 URBDP 585: Introduction to Historic Preservation Planning (offered in autumn).
 This course is a broad overview of the profession of HP in the US, its history, theoretical underpinnings and diverse contemporary threads of practice.

 URBDP 586: Implementation in Preservation Planning (offered in winter).
 Course covers the multiple threads of historic preservation practice across primarily design and planning disciplines.

 iii.
 Methodology (Prerequisite: URBDP 585)

 ARCH 579: Technical Issues in Preservation (offered in spring).
 This course covers preservation techniques across multiple property types to accommodate landscape and planning students as well.